wordswords/dotfiles/README.md

 # Features

 My setup with custom settings for bash, zsh osx and vim, with some extra ~/bin helper scripts for good measure.
-Tested on OSX and Raspbian Linux.
+Tested on OSX,Linux Mint and Raspbian Linux.

 ## Vim: